redtexts/texts/bordiga_1951_doctrine_of_the_body_posessed_by_the_devil.md

 title: Doctrine of the Body Possessed by the Devil
 author: Bordiga, Amadeo
 date: 1951
 description: This was published in _Battaglia Comunista_ no. 21.
-This version is based on the online copy found at <https://www.marxists.org/archive/bordiga/works/1951/doctrine.htm>, but changed some emphasis to be more in line with an italian version found at <http://www.quinterna.org/archivio/filitempo/081_1951_diavolo.htm>.
+This version is based on the online copy found at <https://www.marxists.org/archive/bordiga/works/1951/doctrine.htm>, but changed some emphasis to be more in line with an Italian version found at <http://www.quinterna.org/archivio/filitempo/081_1951_diavolo.htm>.
 ...

 It is vital to be quite clear about the question of state capitalism